UCIDataScienceInitiative/IntroR_Workshop/index.md

 2. Library: A directory containing installed packages
 3. Repository: A website providing packages for installation
 4. Source: The original version of a package with human-readable text and code
-5. Binary: A compiled version of a package with computer-readable text and code, may work only on a specific platform
-6. Base packages: Part of the R source tree, maintained by R Core
+5. Base packages: Part of the R source tree, maintained by R Core

 + for more info on how R packages are developed, please read: "Creating R Packages: A Tutorial" (Friedrich Leisch)
   + http://cran.r-project.org/doc/contrib/Leisch-CreatingPackages.pdf